 Q: How long will it take to get a new supplier approved?

 A: Generally it takes 10 working days from the day of request.
 However the approval process is likely to take longer if there are issues with the supplier.
-In such cases Vendor Assurance team will contact the sector commercial manager or FSL to advise them of the delay.
+In such cases Vendor Assurance team will contact the sector commercial manager or CET to advise them of the delay.

 Q: How do I find out if a food supplier I am using is approved?